TicoVac Tick-Borne Encephalitis Vaccine For 2022

 Pfizer's TicoVac tick-borne encephalitis (TBE) vaccine is marketed under the brand names FSME-Immun® (Encepur N) in Europe and TICOVAC™ in the U.S. It was developed using a master 'seed' virus similar to the tick-borne encephalitis (TBE) virus found in nature.

 TicoVac (whole virus, inactivated) vaccination induces neutralizing antibodies against the tick-borne encephalitis virus, as the sequence and structure of the virus subtype match those found in nature.
 The virus is inactivated using formaldehyde, and therefore the vaccine cannot cause disease.
-Pfizer's TBE vaccine protects known subtypes of the TBE virus in both children (from one year of age) and adults, including the European, Siberian, and Far Eastern subtypes.
+Pfizer's TBE vaccine protects known subtypes of the TBE virus in children (from one year of age) and adults, including the European, Siberian, and Far Eastern subtypes.

 On September 7, 2021, the U.S. FDA published STN: 125740 Tick-Borne Encephalitis Vaccine updated information and the BLA Clinical Review Memorandum.
 The UK published updated TicoVac vaccine information at this link.
 ATC code: J07BA01.
 The U.K. also authorized TicoVac.